 When you’re ready to add a section plane, follow these steps:

 Select the Section Plane tool () or select Tools > Section Plane.
 Microsoft Windows users find the Section Plane tool on the Sections toolbar.
-On both Microsoft Windows and Mac OS X, the Section Plane tool is on the Large Tool Set palette.
+On both Microsoft Windows and macOS, the Section Plane tool is on the Large Tool Set palette.

 With the section plane cursor, shown in the following figure, click a face to place your section plane.